Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/02 - Backups.md

 ### File Restore

 This method also supports file restores from existing restore points, the service generates an executable[^2] allowing you to mount the drive onto another computer.
 This process will attach whatever volumes existed on the VM and takes a few mins to complete.
+There is a catch however, you **cannot** restore files to a previous or future operating system version.
+For example, you can't restore a file from a Windows Server 2016 VM to Windows Server 2012 or a Windows 8 computer.

 ### VM Recovery